Life Hacks: Making Friends

 Live in Halls

-It’s the place to be to make friends at University, there’s always something going on and everyone is keen to meet new friends.
+It’s the place to be to make friends at University, there’s always something going on and everyone is keen to get to know each other.

 Take the opportunity to get involved in any welcome events you hear of, you’ll be amazed at how many people you meet and how keen people are to get to know you.